Last Modified: 27 Oct 2013

 Every traveller is different and therefore spending money requirements will vary.
 Some travellers may drink more than others while other travellers like to purchase more souvenirs than most.
 Please consider your own spending habits when it comes to allowing for drinks, shopping, participating in optional activities, and tipping.
 Please also remember the following specific recommendations when planning your trip.

-Known as 'baksheesh' in the Middle East, tipping is an entrenched feature of the tourism industry.
-If you are satisfied with the services provided a tip - though not compulsory - is appropriate and always appreciated.
+If you are happy with the services provided by your group leader tipping - though not compulsory - is appropriate.
 While it may not be customary to you, it is of great significance to the people who will take care of you during your travels, inspires excellent service, and is an entrenched feature of the tourism industry across many Intrepid destinations.
 Please consider this when budgeting for your extra expenses on this tour.

 All departure taxes should be included in your international flight ticket.